swaptacular/swpt_stomp/README.md

 # to store in memory.
 The default is 100.
 SWPT_CLIENT_BUFFER=100

-# URL of the database that contains current node's data,
+# The URL of the database containing the current Swaptacular
-# including information about peer nodes.
-Currently, only
+# node's data, including information about all peer nodes.
-# the "file://" scheme is supported for the URL.
-The default
+# Currently, only the "file://" scheme is supported for the URL.
-# is "file:///var/lib/swpt-nodedata".
+# The default is "file:///var/lib/swpt-nodedata".
 SWPT_NODEDATA_URL=file:///var/lib/swpt-nodedata

 # The URL for initiating connections with the RabbitMQ server